This Is 40: Critical reception

 Michael Phillips of the Chicago Tribune said "More like This Is Whiny", giving the film two and a half stars out of four.
 "This Is 40 has its share of clever, zingy material, proving that writer-director Judd Apatow has lost none of his ability to land a punch line with the right, unexpected turn of phrase.
 'My boobs are just ... gone,' bemoans Debbie, played by Leslie Mann, comparing hers with those of her employee, played by Megan Fox.
 Then comes the second line, building smartly on the setup: 'They didn't even say goodbye.'
 Mann is wonderful, a uniquely skillful comic and dramatic actor—wide-eyed yet merrily devastating when the venom's called for.
 Rudd can get away with murder on sheer charm.
 But it's easy, and sort of lazy, to establish jokes and entire scenes built upon mocking somebody's dialect, or the older daughter's obsession with Lost."

-Richard Roeper gave the film a C- and called the film "a huge disappointment".
+Richard Roeper gave the film a C− and called the film "a huge disappointment".
 His main complaint about the film was its running time and most of the unnecessary supporting characters.

 The New Yorker's Richard Brody writes, This Is 40 "is the stuff of life, and it flows like life, and, like life, it would be good for it to last longer".

 Accolades

 Home media

-This Is 40 was released for Blu-ray and DVD in the U.S. on March 22, 2013.
-It is available for digital download on iTunes, Google Play, and other websites.
-The Blu-ray version is being sold as a single disc, and also a combo pack, which includes a DVD copy, digital copy, and Ultraviolet.
+This Is 40 was released for Blu-ray and DVD in the United States on March 22, 2013.
 The disc features an unrated and also theatrical version of the film, as well as numerous bonus features.

-Possible sequel
+Sequel

 Director Judd Apatow stated he is interested in a possible sequel, shifting the focus off married couple Pete and Debbie and moving it onto their budding teenage daughter Sadie.
 During an interview on March 30, 2013, Apatow was questioned about the prospect of a sequel to This Is 40.
 He admitted to being intrigued by the idea.

-In March 2022, it was reported Apatow was in early development of writing a script, with the film set 10 years after the previous, titled This is 50.
+In March 2022, it was reported Apatow was in early development of writing a script, with the film set ten years after the previous, titled This is 50.